Facebook groups will grow your business

 If you are leveraging Facebook to grow your business and build your email list, then there is a good chance that you are a member of one or more Facebook groups.

 I’ve been leveraging Facebook groups for the last year and I love them.
-(In fact, I enjoyed them so much I started my own: The Agency Profit Engine.)
+(In fact, I enjoyed them so much I started my own: The Business Profit Engine.)

 - They are an excellent way to reach your target audience for free.